dashjoin/platform/README.md

 ##### [variable](https://demo.my.dashjoin.com/#/page/variable)

 Displays a form that allows setting session variables.
 If a variable "x" is defined and set, it can be referenced in other widgets using "variable.x".
+A variable can be set via a URL query parameter.
+Appending ?a=1&b=test to the URL will set variable.a to "1" and variable.b to "test".
+Note that only string variables can be set this way, so you might have to use $number(variable.a) when using the variable.

 * properties: an object where the fields are variable names and the values the respective types